-One might ask the question of how the RG phase-diagram will be modified in higher dimensions.
-In $d=2$ the phase-diagram is expected to be qualitatively the same, as in Fig.\ref{fig_1b}, since the random-field Ising model has no ordered phase\cite{Binder1983} in this case, too.
-In $d=3$, however, where the ordered phase survives for small values of $h_0/J<(h_0/J)_c$\cite{PhysRevLett.35.1399,PhysRevLett.59.1829} the phase-diagram should contain an ordered and a disordered phase.
-The expected phase-diagram is shown see Fig.\ref{fig_7}.
-Another problem, to study is if the random interaction is long-ranged, as c.f. in the compound ${\rm LiHo}_x{\rm Y}_{1-x}{\rm F}_4$, having dipole couplings.
-This problem in the absence of random longitudinal fields has a conventional random fixed point\cite{Juh_sz_2014,PhysRevB.93.184203} and further detailed studies are needed to obtain the phase-diagram for the complete model.
+One might ask the question about the possible modification of the RG phase-diagram in higher dimensions.
+In $d=2$, the phase-diagram is expected to be qualitatively the same as in figure~\ref{fig_1b}, since the random-field Ising model has no ordered phase \cite{Binder1983} in this case, either.
+In $d=3$, however, where the ordered phase survives for small values of $h_0/J<(h_0/J)_c$ \cite{PhysRevLett.35.1399,PhysRevLett.59.1829}, the phase-diagram should contain an ordered and a disordered phase.
+The expected phase-diagram is shown, see figure~\ref{fig_7}.
+Another problem to study is whether the random interaction is long-ranged, as c.f. in the compound ${\rm LiHo}_x{\rm Y}_{1-x}{\rm F}_4$, having dipole couplings.
+This problem in the absence of random longitudinal fields has a conventional random fixed point \cite{Juh_sz_2014,PhysRevB.93.184203} and further detailed studies are needed to obtain the phase-diagram for a complete model.